Skip to main content

 State Income Tax For Other States

-Review the following state income tax regulations for states outside of Pennsylvania.
-For more information about Pennsylvania state income tax, visit the US Tax Information page
+Review the following income tax regulations for states and U.S. territories outside of Pennsylvania.
+For more information about Pennsylvania State Income Tax (SIT), visit the US Tax Information page.

 Washington, DC

-The tax rate for Washington, DC IT is based on the completion of form D-4.
-If form D-4 is not completed, the highest rate will be used to calculate state income tax.
+The tax rate for Washington, DC SIT is based on the completion of Form D-4.
+If Form D-4 is not completed, the highest rate will be used to calculate state income tax.
 For more information on the Washington, DC Income Tax, visit the DC Office of Tax and Revenue website.
 Health care plans, flexible spending accounts, retirement and parking reduce the district tax for faculty, staff, & postdoctoral associates.

 Indiana